A Design Assembly presentation by Flavie Lowres

 For anyone who couldn’t make it on the day, we’ve been summarising the presentations that you might have missed.
 After Neil Solanki from Dyson and Jeremy Palmer from Honeywell, we ended the morning with Dr Flavie Lowres sharing some insight into the BRE’s Biophilic Office Project.

 Building a better world together

 BRE (Building Research Establishment) is the world’s leading building science centre.

-At Design Assembly South Wales 2017, Dan Rossiter from BRE spoke about BIM Level 2 and you can find out more about the organisation in last year’s blog.
+At Design Assembly South Wales 2017, Dan Rossiter from BRE spoke about BIM Level 2.

 This year, Dr Flavie Lowres, Associate Director & Coordinator of the BRE Wellbeing Project, looked at the progress of the BRE’s Biophilic Office Project and the impact biophilia can have on employee wellbeing.